sigma-epsilon/sigmaepsilon.mesh/docs/source/index.rst

         Getting Started
         ^^^^^^^^^^^^^^^

-        New to NumPy?
-Check out the Absolute Beginner's Guide.
-It contains an introduction to NumPy's main concepts and links to additional tutorials.
+        The getting started guide contains a basic introduction to the main concepts through simple examples.

         +++